madetech/data-101/guides/sphinx_setup.md

 `sphinx-build -M html docs/source/ docs/build/`
 In the console output, you should see a link generated that you can paste into your browser.
 This should open up the index page.

+The first thing you might notice is that after this basic setup there is a lot of noise in version control.
+Let us deal with that first:
+### Cleaning up version control

 But ReStructuredText is not how a lot of projects store content like READMEs.
 They normally use markdown, and exist outside of this new space that we have created.